How Much Is A Widow’s Pension?

 Let have a closer look:

 It is a form of financial assistance given to individuals who have experienced the death of their spouse.
-This allowance can be applied by applying and all necessary documents, including a marriage certificate, a letter from a GP or employer with details about employment status at the date of notification and proof showing receipt of benefits following bereavement (if applicable).
+This allowance can be applied by applying and all necessary documents, including a marriage certificate1, a letter from a GP or employer with details about employment status at the date of notification, and proof showing receipt of benefits following bereavement (if applicable).

 The amount provided will depend on whether you are single or your partner has died; if it was not only one partner who passed away but both, then there may also be certain protections that apply.

 For example, late spouses’ contributory pension benefit provides survivors (such as children) with £180 per week when they reach 16 years old (£90 per week under this age).
 In contrast, surviving civil partners’ pension provides for the recipient to receive £120 per week (£60 in the case of a spouse).

 It can be claimed for a maximum of 52 weeks, while bereavement benefit can only be claimed up to 12 months.